Understanding Your Academic Standing

 About This Graphic

 All students begin in Good Academic Standing.
 If your GPA falls below 2.0, you may move through a series of academic standings—Warning, Probation, Suspension, or Reinstatement—depending on your performance over consecutive semesters.
-Use this chart to see how your GPA impacts your standing and what steps to take if you’re placed on probation or suspension.
+Refer to the key terms below to see how your GPA impacts your standing.
+Then refer to “Steps To Take” to understand each academic standing and the steps to take if you’re placed in any of these standings.

 Key Terms